 Encourage the application by

-2010 of the ecosystem approach for the sustainable development of the oceans.
+2010 of the ecosystem approach for the sustainable development of

 On an urgent basis and where